cici2323/cici2323.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I am a second-year master's student in Computer Sciences at the University of Virginia(UVA).
+Before that, I worked in the industry for three years as a data analyst and engineering designer.
+At that time, I was also a team leader and managed a team of 10 people then.
+I obtained my bachelor's degree in Civil Engineering at Wuhan University of Technology(WHUT).
+I'm optimistic, humble, and curious about new knowledge.
+I love playing sports and photography.

+My previous research experience included urban systems and large Language Models.

+My long-term research interests lie in AI for social good, Computer vision, Large Language Models, HCI, and HRI.
+I'm trying to find some interdisciplinary research directions.

+I'm actively applying for Ph.D. positions in 2025 Fall.
+Feel free to email me for academic cooperations or potential interviews.

-Write your biography here.
+# Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
+# Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-<!DOCTYPE html>
+# <!DOCTYPE html>
 <html lang="en">
 <head>
     <meta charset="UTF-8">